makeruniverse/docs/docs/studios/research-studio.md

 The research studio allows students and researchers to setup and to test new **user experiences**.
+All tools are accessible through workstations.

-Get in contact with our Research Studio team for help.
+Get in contact with our Research Studio Team for help.

-Here is a list of **tools and services** that are available:

 ## UX Workstation

-Our UX Workstation allows for professional video recordings for various kinds of user studies.
+Our UX Workstation is located in the Media Studio.
+It allows for professional video recordings for various kinds of user studies.

-The **setup** comprises 4 PTZ cameras, a Shure audio panel, a recording workstation, and a coffee table with two chairs.
+The setup comprises 4 PTZ cameras, a Shure audio panel, a recording workstation, and a coffee table with two chairs.

 ???
 "UX Case Study Examples"
     - User Interviews